College Entrance Exams

 There are many ACT and SAT test preparation programs and tutors from which to choose.
 Some programs are offered online, others are in small group settings, and still others include one-on-one tutoring.
 Students should choose an option that meets their individual test prep needs, their schedule and their budget.

-Totino-Grace is host to an ACT Prep course in Winter/Spring 2019.
+Totino-Grace is host to an ACT Prep course in Summer 2019, as well as Winter/Spring 2020.
 This is the only ACT prep course offered on-site at Totino-Grace--and is open only to Totino-Grace students.
-The course will prepare students for the February 9, April 13 or June 8 ACT test in 2019.
+The course will prepare students for tests throughout the 2019-20 school year.

 Click HERE for more information and to register for the class.